kristianmandrup/sam-layouts/README.md

 npm install
 ```

-For semantic-ui, please use default configuration when asked.
-Then build semantic-ui distribution files in `/semantic/dist`
+For semantic-ui, please use default configuration when asked (ie. just press *ENTER* at each step).
+Then build semantic-ui distribution files in`/semantic/dist`

 ```sh
 cd semantic